Tim Kaine is boring. Just ask him.

-But that doesn't mean Kaine can't appeal to non-white voters.
-He has a surprising side – he's a fluent Spanish speaker who delivered the first fully Spanish speech on the floor of the Senate in 2013 during the immigration debate.
-He learned Spanish while helping to run a Jesuit school in Honduras.
+But that doesn't mean Kaine can't appeal to nonwhite voters.
+He has a surprising side — he speaks fluent Spanish and delivered the first fully Spanish speech on the floor of the Senate in 2013 during the immigration debate.
+He learned the language while helping to run a Jesuit school in Honduras.
 Kaine also attends a majority black Catholic church in Richmond, Va., where he sings in the choir.
 It even has a black Jesus.

 What doesn't matter

 Notice what's not here — geography.
 Virginia was already leaning in Clinton's favor, and picking Kaine may tip it even further her direction.
-But her newly-minted running mate being from a potential swing state is more like a cherry on top rather than a core reason for his selection.
-The Clinton campaign -– like most other campaigns -– are looking at qualifications, comfort level, rapport and trust as the most important qualities.
+But her newly minted running mate's being from a potential swing state is more like a cherry on top rather than a core reason for his selection.
+The Clinton campaign — like most other campaigns — is looking at qualifications, comfort level, rapport and trust as the most important qualities.

 And remember, not since John F. Kennedy picked Lyndon B. Johnson as his running mate has a vice president tangibly moved a significant chunk of geography that helped the candidate at the top of the ticket win the presidency.